 Sprigs of marjoram in a jar.

-Overview of marjoram
+Overview of Marjoram

 Native to parts of the Mediterranean, Asia, and Africa, marjoram is a perennial herb in the mint family.
 It has an interesting flavor – warm, delicate and sweet, with balsam-like pine and citrus notes.

-With green, fuzzy leaves, it looks very similar to oregano.
 Indeed, both oregano and marjoram are of the genus Origanum.
 This can sometimes cause confusion, as oregano is sometimes referred to as “wild marjoram”.
 To make sure you’re getting the real deal, you need to look for knotted, pot, or sweet marjoram, all of which are “true” marjoram.

 The distinction matters, because marjoram is mellower than oregano, being sweeter and far less spicy.

-It is available in both fresh and dried forms.
-As with all herbs, the dried form is more potent and can be used in the same way you would use any dried herb.
 Fresh marjoram, however, should always be added to dishes at the end of the cooking time.
 This is to preserve its bright flavor, which is lost when its essential oils evaporate through extended cooking.

 If you want to substitute dried marjoram for fresh in a recipe, use 1 teaspoon of dried for every tablespoon of fresh.

-Best Substitutes for Marjoram
+Substitutes for Marjoram

 Whilst nothing tastes quite the same as marjoram, there are a few different herbs you can use in its place if you have none to hand.

 One important thing to remember is that you should try to use a fresh herb if your recipe asks for fresh marjoram.
-For dried marjoram, any of the following herbs in their dried form would be best.

 1. Oregano